Rock Your Time At The RBC Bluesfest In Ottawa!

 The Blues Is Where It’s At

-Of course, the blues is where it’s at when it comes to a “blues festival”, and there is never a shortage of spectacular blues bands in the line up.
-Even blues’ greats like B.B.
-King have graced the stages of the RBC Bluesfest.
+Of course, the blues is where it’s at when it comes to a “blues festival”, and there is never a shortage of spectacular blues bands in the lineup.

 Organizers of the RBC Bluesfest know how to pick the right mix of acts to please everyone – no matter your age!
-The 2016 festival is no exception.
+This year’s festival line up is no exception.
 With 5 stages, featuring over 200 acts, even the unknown acts will get you tapping your toes!

-So to help you make the most of your RBC Bluesfest experience, I’m offering up some tips that I’ve learned from attending this fabulous festival!
+So to help you rock your time at the RBC Bluesfest, we’re offering up some tips that I’ve learned from attending this fabulous festival!

 15 TIPS TO HELP YOU ROCK YOUR TIME AT THE RBC BLUESFEST

-1. Water – On a sunny day in Ottawa, in July, it can get HOT – Smokin’ HOT!
+On a sunny day in Ottawa, in July, it can get HOT – Smokin’ HOT!
 Standing in the middle of the festival grounds under the hot sun can make you swelter.
 You need to stay hydrated, so think about bringing your own reusable water bottles which you can fill at the festival filling stations.
 If you forgot to bring some, you can easily purchase, or find, water on-site.
-The last time I attended, I found a working water fountain inside the doors of the Canadian War Museum.
+The last time we attended, we found a working water fountain inside the doors of the Canadian War Museum.

-3. Beer & Popsicles – Nothing cools you down better than a frosty beer and/or a tasty popsicle.
-Am I right?
+Nothing cools you down better than a frosty beer and/or a tasty popsicle.
+Are we right?
 You’ll find plenty of both at the festival, so bring some cash for these tasty treats.
 Be sure to note the fabulous compostable beer cups made from corn – just one of the “green” ways the RBC Bluesfest minimizes, and manages, waste at the festival.

-8. Parking – The best way to travel to the festival is to take OC Transpo (especially now that you can ride OC Transpo free to the festival!).
+The best way to travel to the festival is to take OC Transpo (especially since you can ride OC Transpo free to the festival!).
 If you do wish to drive, parking on nearby streets is very limited, and you still have to walk a few blocks to get to the festival grounds.
 Want to be assured of a parking spot?
 You can purchase a parking spot at the Canadian War Museum Parking Garage.

-12. Just Dance! – Enjoy your time at the Bluesfest!
+Truly rock your time at the RBC Bluesfest!
 If you love to dance…dance!
 With all the fabulous music you’ll be hearing, don’t be afraid to cut loose and move to the music!!

-14. Autographs – One of the things I love about the RBC Bluesfest is the chance to meet the performers and get an autograph and photos with your favourite musicians.
+One of the things we love about the RBC Bluesfest is the chance to meet the performers and get an autograph and photos with your favourite musicians.
 Many of the acts at the festival host autograph sessions after their performance.
 Don’t expect some of the best-known acts to do this, however, have a CD or photo handy – and your mobile phone – just in case one of your faves hosts an autograph session.

-Here are a few additional tips, things you should consider bringing with you to the festival, courtesy of the RBC Bluesfest website:
+Here are a few additional tips to help you rock your time at the RBC Bluesfest, things you should consider bringing with you to the festival, courtesy of the RBC Bluesfest website:

 What to bring: